Tewr/BlazorWorker/README.md

 Since .net6.0, the runtime defaults to the invariant culture, and new cultures cannot be used or created by default.
 You [may](https://github.com/Tewr/BlazorWorker/issues/67) get the exception with the message "Only the invariant culture is supported in globalization-invariant mode", commonly when using third-party libraries that make use of any culture other than the invariant one.

-You may try to circument any problems relating to this by changing the default options.
+You may try to circument any problems relating to this by changing the options.

 ```cs
   var serviceInstance4 = await worker.CreateBackgroundServiceAsync<MyService>(